pasis/pppoat2/README.md

 Usecases
 --------

+There is a wide range of usecases for PPPoAT.
+Some abstract examples are:

+ * Bypass firewall's restrictions
+ * Hide traffic via a side channel
+ * Connect remote hosts to a local (broadcast) network
+ * Connect hosts without network cards

+More specific examples:

- * Build tunnel with TAP interface, configure IPX over it and run old game with IPX support such as Warcraft2.
+ * Build a tunnel with TAP interface, configure IPX over it and run old game with IPX support such as Warcraft2.

 Authors